Celebrate the Winter Solstice with Facts, Folklore, and More!

 The Winter Solstice is the shortest day of the year.
 Is it also the coldest?

-There are a lot of factors that affect the temperature of a location on any given day, including altitude, snow cover, and large-scale weather patterns.
-Snow cover, for example, partially blocks solar radiation from being absorbed by the Earth, which results in less heat being released and an overall drop in temperature.
-Because of these factors, it’s not possible to point to the same date year after year and call it the coldest day.
+Many factors affect a location’s temperature on any given day, including altitude, snow cover, and large-scale weather patterns.
+Snow cover, for example, partially blocks solar radiation from being absorbed by the Earth, resulting in less heat being released and an overall drop in temperature.
+Because of these factors, it’s impossible to point to the same date year after year and call it the coldest day.

 Is the Winter Solstice really the start of winter?